livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 LiveCoMS [provides template LaTeX files to start from](https://github.com/livecomsjournal/article_templates) for the different article types; category-specific guidelines are [linked above](https://livecomsjournal.github.io/authors/policies/#types-of-articles) and additional guidance on document structure is given in the structure of the [LaTeX templates](https://github.com/livecomsjournal/article_templates) themselves and comments therein.
 We require that articles submitted to LiveCoMS use the provided templates so that the journal has a consistent visual presentation.
 Additionally, articles should include clear links to, and mention of, the relevant GitHub repository and encourage community participation/feedback via GitHub, as indicated in the provided templates.

-For an example of an article hosted on GitHub in this style (though not a LiveCoMS article), see [the following perpetual review](https://github.com/MobleyLab/benchmarksets).

 ### Copyright license